apache/systemds/docs/algorithms-clustering.md

   * Find the closest centroid for each record, sharing equally any records with multiple closest centroids.
-  * Compute the number of records closest to each centroid, checking for “runaway” centroids with no records left (in which case the run fails).
+  * Compute the number of records closest to each centroid, checking for "runaway" centroids with no records left (in which case the run fails).
   * Compute the new centroids by averaging the records in their clusters.

 When a termination condition is satisfied, we store the centroids and